npalacio/covid-and-weather-data-visualization/README.md

 # COVID-19 and Weather Data Visualization

-## This project has been decomissioned and the website is no longer running.
+## This project has been decommissioned and the website is no longer running.
 A quick (~7 minute) demonstration of the site while it was up and running can be found [here](https://fcsamerica.zoom.us/rec/share/NARVfmtDhvVpNSwsQX2WpWL3V9ou88UsW9v7_vlnfn-iUDI0Bn2aMffqedTCXVa_.mCaUCGCUcukCFuW9) (Passcode: 1??hKj)

 If the above link is no longer working please see the video file [here](./Documentation/Demonstration.mp4).